cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 It solves one of the issues with the simple Random method that some of the jobs can get no validation frames, which makes it impossible to estimate quality in such jobs.
-Note that using this methods can result in increased total size of the validation set.
+Note that using this method can result in increased total size of the validation set.

 Parameters:
 - frame count per job (%) - the percent of the job frames to be used for validation.